History and Culture of People of African Heritage

 Museums in Africa

 Many of the museums in Africa were built by the colonizers and celebrate the exploits of those who invaded and settled in Africa.
 The museums often reflect the interests and concerns of the colonizers.
-This lens seeks to focus on museums that preserve the history and culture of African people.
+This article seeks to focus on museums that preserve the history and culture of African people.

 - Botswana National Museum